thedrow/nose2-testsuite/docs/contributing.rst

 - `Sphinx <http://sphinx-doc.org/index.html>`_
 - `sphinx-bootstrap-theme <http://ryan-roemer.github.io/sphinx-bootstrap-theme/README.html>`_

-Please follow the instructions on the provided links to install the required software.
+Please follow the instructions on the provided links & on this document to install the required software.

 .. note::